On the General Position Number of Mycielskian Graphs: General position sets of in terms of partitions of

-Thanks to Lemma~\ref{lem:completes}, we can now confine our attention to non-complete graphs and assume that there is a gp-set of $\mu(G)$ that does not contain the root $u^*$.
-In this section we present sharp upper and lower bounds on the general position number of the Mycielskian of a graph.
-First we observe the connection between shortest paths in the base graph $G$ and the shortest paths in the Mycielskian $\mu (G)$.
+In this section we demonstrate a duality between general position sets of $\mathcal{M}(G)$ that do not contain $u^*$ and certain partitions of $V(G)$ into four (possibly empty) parts.
+This will allow us to calculate $\gp (\mathcal{M}(G))$ working entirely inside $G$.
+First we observe the connection between shortest paths in the base graph $G$ and the shortest paths in the Mycielskian $\mathcal{M}(G)$.

-\begin{dfn} The \emph{projection} of a path $P = u_0,u_1,\dots, u_{\ell }$ in $V(\mu (G))\setminus \{ u^*\} $ is the path with all vertices of $P$ that lie in $V'$ replaced by the corresponding twin vertices in $V$.
-For example in Figure~\ref{fig:Mycielskian of path} the projection of the path $u_0,u_1',u_2,u_3,u_4'$ is $u_0,u_1,u_2,u_3,u_4$.
-If $Q$ is a path in $V(G)$, then an \emph{expansion} of $Q$ is any path in $\mu(G)$ with projection equal to $Q$. \end{dfn}
+\begin{dfn} The \emph{projection} of a path $P = u_0,u_1,\dots, u_{\ell }$ in $V(\mathcal{M}(G))\setminus \{ u^*\} $ is the path with all vertices of $P$ that lie in $V^\prime $ replaced by the corresponding $\mathcal{M}$-twin vertices in $V$.
+For example in Figure~\ref{fig:Mycielskian of path} the projection of the path $u_0,u_1^\prime ,u_2,u_3,u_4^\prime $ is $u_0,u_1,u_2,u_3,u_4$.
+If $Q$ is a path in $V(G)$, then an \emph{expansion} of $Q$ is any path in $\mathcal{M}(G)$ with projection equal to $Q$. \end{dfn}